Tin Can Rattle

 Joined: Jan 2005

 So I've noticed lately that when I accelerate there's a weird sound coming from the valve train.
 I know (think?) loose valves are more of a clicking sound.
 This is definitely "tinny."
 It runs fine otherwise.
 At first I thought it might be one of the cam tension springs after seeing these videos, but it only seems to happen when I accelerate, not at idle, and it's definitely more of a ting than a click.
 I'm also pretty sure it's not detonation, not a ping.
-Ideas?
-I can try and take my own video but that might prove difficult.

 Re: Tin Can Rattle